 The Attract Stage

-During the attract stage, the goal is to initiate some form of relationship by making prospects attracted to your brand.
+During the attract stage, the goal is to initiate some form of relationship by sparking prospects’ interest in your brand.

 To catch their attention, you might develop a content marketing plan that involves regularly publishing blog articles, use cases, videos and more on topics related to what you sell — all meant to attract people who are interested in those topics and are, therefore, likely interested in your product.